 ECV stands for “external cephalic version”.
 It is a procedure used to try to rotate a breech baby to a cephalic position (i.e. from bottom-down to head-down position), increasing the mother’s chance of a straightforward vaginal delivery and reducing her risk of requiring a Caesarean.
 It is usually performed at around 36-38 weeks, but can also be considered later on.

 Before the procedure, you may be given some medication to relax the muscles of the uterus, which can improve the chances of success and carries no risk to the baby.
 An experienced obstetrician will use an ultrasound scanner to determine the exact position of the baby and the location of the placenta.
 The obstetrician will then apply gentle pressure to your abdomen to attempt to dislodge the baby’s bottom from the pelvis and rotate it in a somersault movement.
+The procedure can feel uncomfortable due to the pressure being applied on your bump, but it shouldn’t be painful.
 The baby’s heartbeat will be monitored before and after the procedure to detect any signs of distress.